EvaMaeRey/more_theme_easing_ideas/README.md

 ### IDE guidance the whole way through\!

-For users reliant on IDE help, (and who isn’t), theme() is quite unhelpful.
+Unfortunately, theme() IDE guidance is very unhelpful.
 For example the RStudio IDE will tell you all the theme elements, but what do you do from there?
-Once you selected your theme element, e.g. you’ve got ‘theme(strip.text.y.left = )’ the IDE gives you no more help.
+Once you selected your theme element, e.g. you’ve got ‘theme(strip.text.y.left = )’ the IDE is done helping out.
+If you know to type `element_text(` then you’ll get some more help, but many ggplot2 don’t do this.

 By providing wrappers like theme\_strip\_text\_y\_left(), we can provide all of the arguments that are potentially changeable for the element of